kavithabaskaran/CucumberProject/README.md

 Prerequisite: The following software required to be installed in your system

 - java 1.8
-- maven 3
+- maven 3.6.2
 - chromedriver

 ### Project set up

 IDE - Intellij
-- Import project as Maven project.
+- Import project as Maven project
 - Run as Cucumber tests

 ### Test execution
 mvn clean install